techjoec/codex/docs/config.md

 notify = ["python3", "/Users/mbolin/.codex/notify.py"]
 ```

+> [!NOTE]
+> Use `notify` for automation and integrations: Codex invokes your external program with a single JSON argument for each event, independent of the TUI.
+If you only want lightweight desktop notifications while using the TUI, prefer `tui.notifications`, which uses terminal escape codes and requires no external program.
+You can enable both; `tui.notifications` covers in‑TUI alerts (e.g., approval prompts), while `notify` is best for system‑level hooks or custom notifiers.
+Currently, `notify` emits only `agent-turn-complete`, whereas `tui.notifications` supports `agent-turn-complete` and `approval-requested` with optional filtering.

 ## history

 By default, Codex CLI records messages sent to the model in `$CODEX_HOME/history.jsonl`.
 Note that on UNIX, the file permissions are set to `o600`, so it should only be readable and writable by the owner.